agrosjs/agrosjs.github.io/versioned_docs/version-0.3.x/overview/first-steps.md

 # First Steps

 In this set of documentations, we will describe and document the core fundamentals of Agros.
-To get familiar with the essential building blocks of Agros applications, we'll build a basic application with features that cover the most scenes for you to bootstrap from Agros.
+To get familiar with the essential modules of Agros applications, we'll build a basic application with features that cover the most scenes for you to get started with Agros.

 ## Prerequisites

 ✅ Use TypeScript to write project<br />
-✅ [Node.js](https://nodejs.org) v16.0.0 or later<br />
+✅ [Node.js](https://nodejs.org) v16.14.0 or later<br />
 ✳️ A computer with 4 GB RAM

 :::tip